Want to take quizzes and track your credits?

 Remote patient-monitoring tools such as blood pressure monitors, Bluetooth-enabled digital scales, and other wearable devices that can communicate biometric data for review (which may involve the use of mHealth apps).

-Verbal/Audio-only or written communication, including telephone conversations, emails, instant messages, faxes, and online questionnaires, are generally not considered telemedicine.
+Verbal/Audio-only and written communication, including telephone conversations, emails, instant messages, faxes, and online questionnaires, are generally not considered telehealth.

-Delivery of telemedicine-supported obstetrical services to women at high risk for complicated pregnancies, possibly resulting in improved clinical outcomes, decreased infant morbidity and mortality rates, reduction in the number of days in neonatal intensive care and lower costs of care.
+Delivery of telehealth-supported obstetrical services to women at high risk for complicated pregnancies, possibly resulting in improved clinical outcomes, decreased infant morbidity and mortality rates, reduction in the number of days in neonatal intensive care, and lower costs of care

-More information about using telemedicine for specialty consultation services is available through federally funded Telehealth Resource Centers.
-In addition, state medical boards and national medical specialty societies have educational resources and clinical practice guidelines for physicians using telemedicine.
+Additional AMA resources for adopting and sustaining telehealth include the Telehealth Implementation Playbook and the Return on Health framework for measuring the value of virtual care.
+More information about using telehealth for specialty consultation services is available through federally funded Telehealth Resource Centers.
+In addition, state medical boards and national medical specialty societies have educational resources and clinical practice guidelines for physicians using telehealth.

-When telemedicine supports care coordination and effective communication with and among a patient's primary care physicians and medical home, it can mitigate many of our nation's significant health care challenges, including fragmentation of medical care, disparities in access to health care, workforce shortages and misallocation of resources, such as specialists, in underserved or geographically remote locations.
+Quiz Ref IDWhen telehealth supports care coordination and effective communication with and among a patient's primary care physicians and medical home, it can mitigate many of our nation's significant health care challenges, including fragmentation of medical care, disparities in access to health care, workforce shortages, and misallocation of resources, such as specialists, in underserved or geographically remote locations.
 It supports an integrated systems approach that focuses on: